ktrudickm/URL-Shortener/README.md

 # URL-Shortener

-Full-stack project utilizing url shortening API.
+This project is a URL shortening web app utilizing JavaScript and React, as well as the [shrtcode API](https://app.shrtco.de/docs).